fathiyul/boardgamepy/examples/dixiquote/README.md

 DixiQuote rewards players who understand how others interpret language:

-- **Overly literal clues** tend to collapse voting and score poorly
+- **Overly literal clues** result in all votes going to one card, causing that card to lose a point
-- **Too obscure clues** result in scattered votes with no clear winner
+- **Too obscure clues** result in zero points for everyone
-- **The most successful quotes** create multiple plausible readings
+- **The most successful quotes** create multiple plausible readings, earning points for the storyteller and several situation cards

 The game is about the distance between what happens and how it is remembered.